tfausak/tfausak.github.io/_drafts/write-faster-tests-with-a-factory-context.md

 model a Reddit-style site with users, posts, and votes.
 Posts are submitted by users and users cast votes on posts.

-In real life these would be ActiveRecord objects.
-They'd have full-blown associations using `has_many` and `belongs_to`.
-But that's not necessary for this simple example.

 {% highlight ruby %}
-class User
+class User < ActiveRecord::Base
-  attr_accessor :id
+  has_many :posts
+  has_many :votes
 end

-class Post
+class Post < ActiveRecord::Base
-  attr_accessor :id, :user
+  belongs_to :user
+  has_many :votes
 end

-class Vote
+class Vote < ActiveRecord::Base
+  belongs_to :post
+  belongs_to :user
-  attr_accessor :id, :post, :user end
+end
 {% endhighlight %}

 Next we're going to create factories for these classes.
-They're pretty simple, but we have to use the `:build` strategy on associations.
-If we didn't, factory_girl would try to save them.
-They won't respond to `save!` because they aren't ActiveRecord objects.
+Just like the classes, they're pretty simple.

 {% highlight ruby %}
-factory :user do
+factory :user
-  sequence(:id)
-end

 factory :post do
-  sequence(:id)
-  association :user,
-    strategy: :build
+  user
 end

 factory :vote do
-  sequence(:id)
-  association :post,
-    strategy: :build
-  association :user,
-    strategy: :build
+  post
+  user
 end
 {% endhighlight %}